Blog, news and resources | Woolton Tutors

 Ciao!
 We offer online Italian lessons for individuals and couples.
 These have been very popular in recent years, with Italy a well-loved travel destination, while Italian culture and food gets a warm abbraccio in the UK.
 Learning Italian with your partner brings a little more of Italy into your life.

-Why not book an Italian taster session as the perfect Christmas gift? 🎄 🇮🇹
+Why not book an Italian taster session as the perfect gift? 🇮🇹

 Sessions are hosted by Sammy Ankers.
 I am an experienced modern foreign languages teacher and I love Italy.